Yashsharda2/Yashsharda2/README.md

 Hi, I'm Yash Sharda 👋

 🚀 About Me__
-   🎓 1st-year ECE student, passionate about chip designing, microcontrollers.
-   🌱 Currently learning C++ programming and exploring video editing alongside my technical projects.
+   🎓 2nd-year ECE student, passionate about circuits, chip designing, drones (enginnering behind how they fly) Currently learning verilog and FPGA while also exploring embedded systems.
-   💻 Aspiring to deepen my knowledge in embedded systems and hardware design.

-💡 What I'm Learning__
-   Strengthening my skills in C++ programming.
-   Exploring the world of microcontrollers and     hardware programming.
-   Learning the basics of video editing for fun.
+My bigger plan is to build my own Custom flight controller for drone, complete with swarm technology  where multiple drones can coordinate and communicate with each other.

-📫 How to Reach Me__
+📫 How to Reach Me

    Email: yashsharda2006@gmail.com
    Linkedin: https://www.linkedin.com/in/yash-sharda/